Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\begin{itemize} \item[(1)] \textbf{Acceptance implies zero target sum.} The machine enters the accepting configuration only from the \textsc{CheckSum} state.
-By construction of the transition rules in \textsc{CheckSum}, acceptance is possible only if the target-sum region contains no nonzero digits, either ordinary or marked.
+\begin{itemize} \item[(1)] \textbf{Acceptance implies zero target sum.} The machine enters the accepting state only from the \textsc{CheckSum} state.
+By construction of the transition rules in \textsc{CheckSum}, acceptance is possible only if the target-sum region $T$ wholely contains zero(`0') digits.
 Hence, at acceptance, the tape encodes

-\item[(2)] \textbf{Zero target sum implies complete and correct subtraction.} The target-sum region is initially set to $S$ and is modified exclusively during the subtraction phase, implemented by the states \textsc{Subtract.M} and \textsc{Borrow.$B$}.
-Any unresolved borrow, digit underflow, or malformed subtraction forces an immediate transition to the rejecting state.
+\item[(2)] \textbf{Zero target sum implies complete and correct subtraction.} The target-sum region is initialized to $S$.
+The subtraction phase is triggered by the \textsc{BackwardToSubtract} state following \textsc{BackwardAfterMatching}.
+Upon entering this state at the LSD of a matched element, each digit is subtracted iteratively from the LSD to the MSD.
+This process is orchestrated by the states \textsc{Subtract.M} and \textsc{Borrow.B}, which return control to \textsc{BackwardToSubtract} after restoring the symbols once the operation is complete.
+Any unresolved borrow, digit underflow, or malformed subtraction during this phase forces an immediate transition to the rejecting state Let $s_j$ denote the numerical value subtracted during the $j$-th subtraction phase.
+Reaching the \textsc{CheckSum} state with the target-sum region being exactly zero implies that every subtraction phase was executed successfully without rejection.
+Therefore, the final state of the tape satisfies:

+\item[(3)] \textbf{Successful subtraction implies matching of an input-set element.} A subtraction phase is initiated only after the machine confirms that a digit-matching process terminated.
+Specifically, subtraction is triggered only after the matching phase (via \textsc{BackwardAfterMatching} indicating that every element has been matched.

+\item[(4)] \textbf{Element matching requires complete digit-wise correspondence.} For each certificate element, the machine processes its digits from the most significant digit (MSD) to the least significant digit (LSD) in the state \textsc{FindDigitToMatch}.
+Each selected digit is tentatively marked within the corresponding input-set element, while the previously matched digit is restored to its original value by the backward matching procedure.
+Only after all digits of the delimiter-bounded token have been processed does the machine transition to the states \textsc{FindDigitToMatch}.
+A partially matched element leads the machine to reject.
+This ensures that the $j$-th successfully matched element $b_j$ to $i$-th input elements corresponds exactly to the $i$-th certificate element $c_i$; otherwise, the machine rejects.
+Furthermore, this mechanism ensures that $a_i$ is replaced by $0$'s when $c_i$ is a repetition of x's so that such $a_i$ does not contribute to sum implying that each $b_j$ is associated with a unique input-set element $a_{i_j}$ and ensuring $\{b_1, \dots, b_m\} \subseteq \{a_1, \dots, a_k\}$.

-Each subtraction phase is entered only after a complete certificate element has been successfully matched and verified.
+After this phase, the subtraction phase is triggered only if every digit of the certificate element has been successfully matched, leaving the LSD of the last element properly marked.

-Let $c_j$ denote the number subtracted during the $j$th subtraction phase.
-Reaching \textsc{CheckSum} with all digits equal to zero therefore implies that every subtraction phase was executed successfully and that